qmiersma/A2WP/README.md

 ### Step 1: Setting Up in Azure
 A2WP exists as a function app in [Microsoft Azure](https://portal.azure.com/#@southbendin2.onmicrosoft.com/resource/subscriptions/1e53e397-32bd-4d3a-80d2-c3823b6a084d/resourceGroups/a2wp_group/providers/Microsoft.Web/sites/a2wp/appServices).

 Once you travel to the link above, you'll see in the overview there are four functions.
-Of these, you should only need to edit **createA2WP** and **updateA2WP**.
+Of these, you should only need to edit **createA2WP** and/or **updateA2WP**.

 createA2WP runs on a timer (8 AM daily) and should only call more process-heavy A2WP instances -- such as instances where A2WP compares all relevant Amilia and WordPress data and then creates any new posts and deletes unused ones.